 Time can be extended if additional information is required as this will ‘stop the clock’ until the information is satisfactorily provided.

 Sometimes, a decision is not possible within the stipulated timeframe and an extension of time from the applicant will be required.
 This extension of time request is generally negotiated with the applicant and both parties must agree in writing.
 This is usually the case if representations are received and the application is referred to a meeting of the elected Council for determination.

 Applications are taken to Council Meetings when a discretionary application receives representations to the proposal, or if an application is recommended for refusal.
 At the Council Meeting a report and recommendation will be tabled to the Councillors and the Councillors will make the determination on the proposal.

 Notification of the Decision:

-Council will notify the applicant and representor/s, if applicable, in writing within seven days of the decision being determined.
+The applicant and representor/s, if applicable, are notified in writing within seven days of the decision being determined.

 Planning Permits do not become valid until 14 days after the decision has been notified to the applicant and representor/s (if applicable).
 This 14 day period allows for appeals to be lodged within this timeframe.
 If there were no representations lodged to a proposal then the applicant may choose to waiver the appeal rights.
 This means that the Planning Permit becomes valid immediately and the Building Permit can be released subject to relevant planning conditions being complied with and the building assessment being completed.
 Where an application receives representations to the proposal, the right of appeal cannot be waivered because the representor/s also have the right to lodge an appeal within 14 days.
 If an appeal is lodged against an application then the Planning Permit does not become valid until the appeal is resolved.